Jazz Chisholm Jr.

-Jasrado Prince Hermis Arrington "Jazz" Chisholm Jr. (born February 1, 1998) is a Bahamian professional baseball second baseman and center fielder for the Miami Marlins of Major League Baseball (MLB) and Great Britain national baseball team.
+Jasrado Prince Hermis Arrington "Jazz" Chisholm Jr. (born February 1, 1998) is a Bahamian professional baseball infielder and center fielder for the New York Yankees of Major League Baseball (MLB).
+He has previously played in MLB for the Miami Marlins.
+Chisholm signed with the Arizona Diamondbacks as an international free agent in 2015, and made his MLB debut in 2020 with the Marlins.
+He has been named an All-Star in 2022 and 2025.
+Chisholm has competed internationally for the Great Britain national baseball team.

 Early life

-Chisholm was drawn to baseball by his grandmother, Patricia Coakley, who played shortstop for the Bahamian national softball team; she taught him to hit at two years old.
+Chisholm is from Nassau, Bahamas.
+He was drawn to baseball by his grandmother, Patricia Coakley, who played shortstop for the Bahamian national softball team; she taught him to hit at two years old.
 Chisholm moved to the United States at 12 years old to attend high school at Life Prep Academy in Wichita, Kansas.
 He played basketball and football in addition to baseball at Life Prep.
 After high school, he returned to the Bahamas to train at a sports academy.

 Career

 Arizona Diamondbacks

 Chisholm signed with the Arizona Diamondbacks as an international free agent in July 2015 for $200,000.
-He made his professional debut in 2016 with the Missoula Osprey and spent the season there, batting .281 with nine home runs and 37 RBIs along with 13 stolen bases in 62 games.
-Chisholm spent 2017 with the Kane County Cougars, but was limited due to injury.
-In 29 games for Kane County he posted a .248 average with a home run and 12 RBIs.
+He made his professional debut in 2016 with the Missoula Osprey, batting .281 with nine home runs, 37 runs batted in (RBIs), and 13 stolen bases in 62 games played.
+Chisholm spent 2017 with the Kane County Cougars but was limited due to injury.
+In 29 games for Kane County, he posted a .248 average with one home run and 12 RBIs.
 He began 2018 with Kane County and was promoted to the Visalia Rawhide in July.
 In 112 games between both teams, he batted .272 with 25 home runs and 70 RBIs.
 Chisholm began 2019 with the Jackson Generals.

-Miami Marlins
+Miami Marlins (2020–2024)

-On July 31, 2019, the Diamondbacks traded Chisholm to the Marlins for Zac Gallen.
-He was assigned to the Jacksonville Jumbo Shrimp, with whom he finished the year.
+On July 31, 2019, the Diamondbacks traded Chisholm to the Miami Marlins for pitcher Zac Gallen.
+Chisholm played for the Jacksonville Jumbo Shrimp for the rest of the season.
 Over 112 games between Jackson and Jacksonville, Chisholm slashed .220/.321/.441 with 21 home runs, 54 RBIs, and 16 stolen bases.
 Chisholm was added to the Marlins' 40-man roster following the 2019 season.

 Chisholm was promoted to the major leagues for the first time on September 1, 2020, and made his defensive debut that night against the Toronto Blue Jays.
-Chisholm's first at-bat was in the following game against Toronto on September 2, 2020.
-On September 6, Chisholm recorded his first career hit at the major league level, while facing the Tampa Bay Rays.
+Chisholm's first at-bat was in the following game against Toronto on September 2.
+On September 6, Chisholm recorded his first career major league hit while facing the Tampa Bay Rays.
 Three days later, Chisholm hit his first career major league home run against the Atlanta Braves.

 In 2021, Chisholm made the Marlins out of spring training as the team's starting second baseman.
-In 2021, he hit .248/.303/.425 with 18 home runs, 53 RBIs and 23 stolen bases.
+In 2021, he hit .248/.303/.425 with 18 home runs, 53 RBIs, and 23 stolen bases.
 He had the fastest sprint speed of all major league second basemen, at 29.1 feet/second.